Sync data across multiple cloud and on-premises databases with SQL Data Sync

 - The Sync Database contains the metadata and log for Data Sync.
 The Sync Database has to be an Azure SQL Database located in the same region as the Hub Database.
 The Sync Database is customer created and customer owned.

-If you're using an on premises database, you have to configure a local agent.
+If you're using an on premises database as a member database, you have to install and configure a local sync agent.

 When to use Data Sync